zachasn/team-001-51-finalproject/README.md

 docker run --rm -it -p 8081:8081 michaelverbout/drone_sim
 ```

 This will start the simulation server on port 8081 of your local machine.
-You can know access the simulation by opening your browser and navigating to `http://localhost:8081`.
+You can access the simulation by opening your browser and navigating to `http://localhost:8081`.

 to stop the simulation, click the "Stop Simulation" button in the top right corner of the screen.
 Alternatively, you can stop the simulation by pressing `CTRL + C` in the terminal.